Documentation

 Organisations

-If you are a member of an OpenCodelists organisation, you will see a My organisations menu option, where you can view codelists that are owned by your organisations, or that are waiting for review.
+My organisations allows you to view codelists that are owned by your organisations, or that are waiting for review.

 Any OpenCodelists user with an account can create a codelist.
-However, in order to create or edit codelists on behalf of an organisation, you must be a member of that organisation.
-To join an organisation, please contact your organisation administrator.
-Your adminstrator will need your OpenCodelists username or email address in order to add you to the organisation.
+However, to create or edit codelists on behalf of an organisation, you must be a member of that organisation.

 Our codelist builder tool helps you create a codelist from scratch, by searching terms and choosing which matching concepts should be included.